 These standards are known collectively as the Didactic Programs in Dietetics (DPD) and they are met by taking the full set of courses required for the Bachelor of Science degree.
 Learn more about the NYU Steinhardt DPD.

-As a result, the concentration not only prepares you for entry-level positions in businesses that involve food and nutrition, but also for dietetic internships that enable you to then take the Registered Dietitian (RD) examination.
-Learn more about how to become a Registered Dietitian.
+As a result, the concentration not only prepares you for entry-level positions in businesses that involve food and nutrition, but also for dietetic internships and supervised practice opportunities that enable you to then take the Registered Dietitian Nutritionist (RDN) examination.
+Learn more about how to become a Registered Dietitian Nutritionist.

 Registered dietitians hold jobs as: